 NOTE: Installing replacement tires with a higher limit than that of the originals does not increase the payload capacity of the motorhome.
-Refer to the chassis manufacturer's owner's manual for additional information.
+Refer to the chassis manufacturer's owner's manual for tire safety and replacement information.

 Tire Identification Information